Responsiveness

 In this case, you take the whole parent value and set the resolution for each one in the brackets []

 .
-This can be used for shorter values, as the string can be too long at the end in the more complex values.
+This can be used to shorten the values, as the string can be too long at the end in the more complex values.

 Children-based value